edx/edxanalytics/INSTALL.md

     django-admin.py runserver --settings=lms.envs.analyticsserver_dev --pythonpath=.

-* Try it out - go to localhost:8000/edinsights_service/view/sample_view
+* Try it out - go to localhost:8000/edinsights_service/view/sample_view.
+Notice that you are now running a version of edInsights within the LMS.
+This version of edInsights is only responsible for edXdataanalytic - you will be running your real edInsights code on a separate instance of edInsights.

 If you are using the aws settings (i.e., deploying):
 -----